herndonj/fall2016Intro2R/README.md

 # README

 ## Project Update:
-* The current state of the project open the Intro HTML document (clone or pull, first)
+* The current state of the project is the *Intro HTML* document (clone or pull, first)

 ## Overview
 * This is a development repository stored on BitBucket